Table of Contents - click the header to jump to the section below:

 What do Academic Advisors Do?
 Academic advisors typically help students learn to navigate academic semester and 4-year planning, navigate the course registration process, make progress towards a choice of major while completing general education requirements and completing introductory course requisites for their prospective major(s) or minor(s).
 Academic advisors should also help students plan fulfilling summer activities between semesters, whether those take the form of a job, internship, research experience, or additional coursework, AND they should prompt students to think about how and when to request letters of recommendation.
 Advisors are not counselors, but they can sometimes coach students on how to better manage time, navigate challenges, or find support on campus.

 What do Major/Minor Advisors Do?
 Once a student is set on their choice of academic study, Major/Minor advisors are meant to help the student navigate major requirements, plan when to take intro, upper division, and/or elective major courses, and weigh the pros or cons of different courses and skill-building against their interests, 4-year plan, and future goals.
 Major advisors may help students learn how, where, and when to search for research experiences, internships, conferences, or graduate programs, and may also be able to direct the student on how to learn more about career paths (and sometimes salary ranges?) within their field of study.
+Generally, students of the 5Cs should declare their major and sign on a major advisor before the end of their sophomore year.

 Note: Humans are not robots.
 Life is not fair.
 Your advisor isn't perfect.
 We all make mistakes and have "off" days.
 Decisions about courses, majors, careers should involve candid evaluation of all aspects of YOU - your interests, feelings, weaknesses, strengths, motivations and one-off challenges (illnesses, concussions, family tragedies - sadly these happen every year).
 When life "happens", it may be critical to share personal challenges with your advisor so that they can help you find appropriate support, help you triage coursework and deadlines with your professors, or share anecdotes about how they've found ways to balance career, relationships, cost of living challenges, and more.
-If you don't have a comfortable, strong professional relationship with your advisor - try to find another!
+If you don't have a comfortable, strong professional relationship with your advisor - find another!

 Every advisor and student are different, as are the reasons for each advising meeting.